Concept: Principal Component Analysis (PCA)¶

 Principal Component Analysis Card¶

-The PCA card displays a plot of eigenvalues and their corresponding principal components.
+The scree plot displays eigenvalues and their corresponding principal components.
 The curved line across the plot shows how the cumulative explained variance of the data increases with the number of principal components.
 Keeping all the principal components retains 100% of the variance in the data.